cogsandsquigs/nand7400/README.md

 ## Lay of the Land

--   `src/` contains the rust source code for the library
+-   `nand7400asm`: The rust library itself.
--   `include/` contains the modulemap for the Swift package
+-   `nand7400asm-uniffi`: The bindings to the `nand7400asm` library in rust.
--   `Sources/` contains the Swift source code for the library
+-   `nand7400asm-swift`: The Swift package that binds to the `nand7400asm-uniffi` rust library.
--   `Makefile` contains the build instructions for the Swift package
+-   `uniffi-bindgen`: A wrapper rust library that is used to execute `uniffi-bindgen` commands.

 ## Compiling